 Earning your major or minor in mathematics or data science has both intrinsic beauty and wide applicability.
 It also strengthens critical thinking and analytical problem-solving skills.

 Mathematics Major (B.A./B.S.)

 Mathematics & statistics students are well educated in calculus, linear algebra, statistics, algebra, and analysis.
 They learn to apply mathematical concepts to problem solving.
-And, they are immersed in the development and communication of applied and theoretical mathematics.
+Additionally, they are immersed in the development and communication of applied and theoretical mathematics.

 Those who minor in math acquire a broad, comprehensive background in pattern recognition and problem solving.
 Students learn calculus and algebra, but they take just one of the required major-associated lab classes.

 Data Science Minor

 The minor in data science is suitable for students majoring in any field, from the natural sciences to the social sciences, to the humanities or the arts.
 The fact is that virtually every area of the economy has been affected by the explosive growth of data in recent years.
-The data science minor provides you with the essential skills necessary to join the data-driven workforce in the field of your choice.
+The data science minor provides students with the essential skills necessary to join the data-driven workforce in their field of choice.